MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/FAQ.md

 ## What's the difference between Windows 10 IoT Enterprise and Windows 11 IoT Enterprise?

 Windows 11 IoT Enterprise is the next evolution of Windows for IoT, and is built on the same foundation as Windows 10 IoT Enterprise.
-See the [Fall 2021 Windows IoT Enterprise Release Guide](/windows/iot/product-family/fall-2021-releases) for a full comparison.
+For more information, see [Windows IoT Enterprise Overview](Overview.md).

 ## What is the difference between Windows IoT Enterprise and Windows 10 IoT Core?